-The information in this drug database for acute porphyria is meant to be used by health care professionals, even though it may also be of interest to patients.
-Drug use in acute porphyria should always be discussed jointly by patient and health care professional, and if in doubt, further advice should be obtained.
+The information in this drug database for acute Porphyria is meant to be used by health care professionals, even though it may also be of interest to patients.
+Medication use in acute Porphyria should always be discussed jointly by patient and health care professional, and if in doubt, further advice should be obtained.

 The American Porphyria Foundation and the staff accept no responsibility for any error, difference of opinion or any adverse consequences arising from or occasioned by the use of information published on this website.